briatte/srqm/Datasets/README.md

 ### Production notes:

-The dataset is a trimmed-down version of the [GSS 2010 cross-sectional dataset](http://www3.norc.org/GSS+Website/Download/STATA+v8.0+Format/) (Release 2, Feb.
+The dataset is a trimmed-down version of the [GSS 1972-2010 cumulative cross-sectional dataset](http://www3.norc.org/GSS+Website/Download/STATA+v8.0+Format/) (Release 2, Feb.
 2012).
-A mock codebook is bundled with the data.
+A mock codebook is bundled with the data extract.

 * * *